Contributed By DLA Piper Denmark

 The minimum capital requirement for a private limited company (Anpartsselskab) is DKK40,000, while the minimum requirement for a public limited company (Aktieselskab) or a limited partnership company (Partnerselskab) is DKK400,000.
 There is no minimum capital requirement to set up a limited partnership (Kommanditselskab).

-With respect to management, a public limited company (Aktieselskab) and a limited partnership company (Partnerselskab) may have either an executive board and a board of directors, or an executive board and a supervisory board.
+With respect to management, a public limited company (Aktieselskab) and a limited partnership company (Partnerselskab) may have either (i) an executive board and a board of directors, or (ii) an executive board and a supervisory board.
 A private limited company (Anpartsselskab) may instead choose to have an executive board only.
-The board of directors for a public limited company and a limited partnership company must consist of at least three members.

 There are no corporate governance requirements for a limited partnership.